FlushingBaseball/library-of-ptolemy/README.md

 Not doing what I dont want to listen to.

-# Ashes of Prospero (Space Marine Conquests Book 2)
+# Ashes of Prospero by Gav Thorpe (Space Marine Conquests Book 2) (Narrated by John Banks)
 # Lord of Excess (Renegades) by Rich McCormick (Narrated by Richard Reed)
 # Lazarus Enmity's Edge by Gary Kloster
 # The infinite and the Divine by Robert Rath